Skip to main content

 Bottom Line

-- Dupixent is approved for use in moderate-to-severe eczema (atopic dermatitis), in moderate-to-severe asthma, in patients with chronic rhinosinusitis (sinus and nasal cavity swelling) and nasal polyps (growths on the sinuses), in eosinophilic esophagitis (EoE), for prurigo nodularis (a skin condition), and in chronic obstructive pulmonary disease (COPD).
+• Dupixent is approved for use in moderate-to-severe eczema (atopic dermatitis), in moderate-to-severe asthma, in patients with chronic rhinosinusitis (sinus and nasal cavity swelling) and nasal polyps (growths on the sinuses), in eosinophilic esophagitis (EoE), for prurigo nodularis (a skin condition), in chronic obstructive pulmonary disease (COPD) and in chronic spontaneous urticaria (a skin condition).

-- It works as an injectable interleukin-4 receptor (IL-4) alpha antagonist that blocks receptors in the body to help lower inflammation that can lead to symptoms in these conditions.
+• Dupixent works blocking proteins called interleukins (IL-4, IL-13) to help lower inflammation.
+It blocks receptors in the body to help lower inflammation that can lead to symptoms in the approved conditions.

 This is not all the information you need to know about Dupixent (dupilumab) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.